broeser/wellid/README.md

     }
 }
 ```

+Please note, that there is currently no validateBoolValue()-method for
+ValidatorHolders.
+If you need the boolean value you can use the syntax
+   validateValue($value)->hasPassed()

 Another example shows, how to use ValidatorHolders with data objects.
 (Both
 used classes are the same as in the examples above):